Mumbai to Birmingham Flights — Guide 2026

 Late winter and the spring/autumn shoulder months are usually cheapest.
 Avoid the British summer (June-August), the Christmas-New Year period and the Indian festival and summer-holiday season, which are the priciest and busiest.
 Book peak dates 2-3 months ahead.

-Most travellers prefer the Mumbai to Birmingham non-stop option.
-The direct Mumbai-Birmingham flight time is No non-stop — best 1-stop ≈ 11h 45m+ (incl. layover) via a Gulf hub.
-If you are flexible, 1-stop alternatives through major hubs can be 15-30 percent cheaper.
+There is currently no non-stop service between Mumbai and Birmingham — itineraries connect via a hub, with a typical journey of No non-stop — best 1-stop ≈ 11h 45m+ (incl. layover) via a Gulf hub.
+Comparing hubs side by side often saves 15-30 percent.
 FlightGPT lets you filter by "Direct only" or compare both side by side — useful when you want the cheapest Mumbai Birmingham ticket but are open to a layover.